da4all/da4all.github.io/_cards/thewhatwhereandhowofdata.md

 lastname: Valchanov

 teaser: >
-  "Here we will take data science apart and build it back up to a coherent and manageable concept.
-Bear with us!"
+  Here we will take data science apart and build it back up to a coherent and manageable concept.
+Bear with us!

 profile:
     name: "The What, Where and How of Data for Data Science"